 Human Resources Manager

 Nadia manages human resources at Miso including recruiting and employee experience.
 Previously, she’s led human resource departments in innovative engineering companies in aerospace and manufacturing.
-Nadia specializes in scaling human resource departments to support rapid business growth She has a M.A. in Human Resources and Industrial Relations, and a degree in Psychology, both from University of Illinois.
+Nadia specializes in scaling human resource departments to support rapid business growth She has a M.A. in Human Resources and Industrial Relations from the University of Illinois and a degree in Psychology.